Benefits of Coconut Oil for Liver Skin Care

 Internally Digested Coconut Oil Benefits –

 There are so many positive things about coconut oil that I cannot believe we have ignored it for so long.
 It has been used since ancient times for the medicinal benefits.
-First of all be sure you get the hydrogenated coconut oil for cooking.
 The process of extracting the oil from olives or coconut varies depending on the brand.
 Check out the buying guide below.

 Good fat – The oil from coconuts are made up of Medium Chain Triglycerides or MCT.
 Basically, they are smaller fats that are more easily used by your body.
 Most fats are Long Chain Triglycerides and are harder to digest.
 MCTs in coconut oil do not require bile during digestion which helps the liver.
 What?
 I will say it again.
 The absorption of good fats is easier on your liver.
 This is great for those with Nash, fatty liver, cirrhosis, or any stage of liver disease.